Annie Goodrich Nurse Practitioner Fellowship

 • Emergency room (Purple Pod Psychiatry)

-• Rushford for addiction medicine
+• Addiction medicine

 • General medical at Hartford Hospital

-• Neurology/stroke clinic
+• Neurology/ stroke clinic

-• Young adult clinic and clinic for the medically compromised
+• Young adult clinic

 • Memory Disorder Clinic